avishwakarma/dgraph-orm/README.md

   include: {
     friend: {
       as: 'freinds',
-      filter: {}, // accept a filter like the above example
+      filter: {}, // accept a filter like the below example
       attributes: ['name', 'email'], // accepts attributes like the abobe example
       order: [], // accepts order like the above example
       first: 10, // accepts first